Prélude à l'après-midi d'un faune: Composition

 The work is scored for three flutes, two oboes, cor anglais, two clarinets in A and B♭, two bassoons, four horns, two harps, two crotales and strings.

-Although many refer to the piece as a tone poem, it lacks musical literalism; instead, the slow and mediated melody and layered orchestration as a whole evoke the eroticism of Mallarmé's poem.
+Although many refer to the Prélude à l'Après-midi d'un faune as a tone poem, it lacks the musically programmatic form of the style; instead, the slow and mediated melody and layered orchestration as a whole evoke the eroticism of Mallarmé's poem.

 [This prelude] was [Debussy's] musical response to the poem of Stephane Mallarmé (1842–1898), in which a faun playing his pan-pipes alone in the woods becomes aroused by passing nymphs and naiads, pursues them unsuccessfully, then wearily abandons himself to a sleep filled with visions.
 Though called a "prelude," the work is nevertheless complete – an evocation of the feelings of the poem as a whole.Debussy had intended to compose a second and third movement, an Interlude and Paraphrase finale, respectively, but he decided to concentrate all of his musical ideas into one movement.

 The Prélude at first listening seems improvisational and almost free-form; however, closer observation will demonstrate that the piece consists of a complex organization of musical cells, motifs carefully developed and traded between members of the orchestra.
 A close analysis of the piece reveals a high degree of compositional consciousness on Debussy's part.